 If you are caring for someone with dementia and could use extra help, among the services provided by Advantage Home Care are assistance with bathing and hair washing, as well as transportation to appointments, such as to the hairdresser.

-What ideas have you come up with that make it possible for a person with dementia to still enjoy some of life’s simple pleasures?
+What ideas have you come up with that make it possible for a person with dementia to still create happy memories?